 Changing settings will only affect future barcodes.
 Barcodes that have already been created are unaffected.

-There are five barcode types available.
+There are five barcode types available when using the WooCommerce Order Barcodes extension.
 Here are examples of each:

 Code 39, 93 and 128 barcodes will work with standard USB barcode scanners, while the Data Matrix and QR Code types will work with digital scanners and mobile devices.
 The barcode type you should use will depend on the best solution for your use case.

 Usage ↑ Back to top